We Choose the Moon

 Don’t be afraid to let your students “rabbit trail”, click here to see where students I worked with took the learning.

 If you have students who are still crazy for more “moon” experience, check out Google Moon and NASA’s Moon virtual tour.
 I cannot get over how amazing technology is!
 Do you ever just stop and marvel at what we have at our finger tips?
 Wow.

 Tips: Do you have parents or teachers who fail to see the brilliance of technology in the classroom?
 I defy any parent or educator to experience a site like this and not have their minds changed.
 This is one of those sites that upon stumbling on, I immediately sent to my dad.
 He LOVED it.

-Please leave a comment and share how you are using the We Are The People We’ve Been Waiting For in your classroom.
+Please leave a comment and share how you are using We Choose the Moon in your classroom